dmbarbour/wikilon/docs/ABCRT.md

 In these cases, and likely others, we will wish to surpass our limited 4GB arena or at least reduce pressure memory and copying for very large objects.
 External resources will continue to model pure values.
 However, as with arrays, we can update in place when we know there is no sharing and we have appropriate accelerators.

 Accelerators and accelerated data models, such as arrays, are essential for external resources.
 These allow us to perform deep observations, transforms, and updates without picking a structure apart.
 Consequently, external resources aren't great for ad-hoc data structures.
 Arrays, especially of fixed-width data (binaries, for example), are the more tempting targets.
+Texts probably don't need the same high performance treatment as scientific data and graphics processing.

 To support suspension, checkpointing, persistence, and resumption of computations, it is necessary that any representation of external resources include a description on how to recover access to it.
 Some form of specialized stowage might work for this concern.
-Use of external files is also feasible, though may be more problematic: when we return to an earlier checkpoint, we should have access to the earlier representation despite any potential updates.
+Use of external files is also feasible, though only for read-only content.

-, but may prove especially convenient for binary arrays

- to perform any meaningful observations or updates.
-Accelerators allow us to perform

-External resources are perhaps simplest in context of *binaries*, or other arrays of fixed-width objects.
-We can immediately leverage list-processing accelerators for indexing, slicing, and updates.
-The representation for the external resource could be an alternative `pbuff` type (via tagged object).

-Texts probably don't need the same high performance treatment as scientific data and graphics processing, but we could externalize them.
-For ad-hoc ABC values, stowage is the better option: we really need accelerators, cheap copies, and predictable sizes to leverage external storage.

-All candidates for external representation are accelerated models.
-External data resources are wasted without accelerators.
-If we cannot access and update the data without all the intermittent dataplumbing, we might as well use normal stowage.

-If we externalize code resources, we'll keep a local copy of the stack of quoted data.
-This essentially becomes a specialized block representation, keeping the interpreted code and/or compiled native code in a separate arena.

 ## Par/Seq Parallelism